Light2Dark/roadmap/README.md

 - Planetscale: Database that's scalable and branching features to prevent blocking changes
 - GraphQL: Type safety from end-to-end plus declarative fetching for performance
 - Prisma: Bridges the backend and frontend
-- Docker: Containerized so that project is scalable accross many instances and can be deployed using various methods (Serverless, Cloud Run, etc.)
-- Vitest: Unit testing for critical components (NOT YET)
+- Vitest: Unit testing for critical components (NOT YET / MAYBE)
 - Playwright: E2E testing to ensure anything pushed to deployment will run safely, no breaking changes (NOT YET)

 ## Getting Started